raucelio/SQL/select1.md

 **Exemplo:**

 ```
-DELETE  FROM alunos WHERE nota <= 7.00
+DELETE  FROM aluno WHERE nota <= 7.00
 ```